python-sge/sge/doc-src/pong.rst

-When the ball is created, we want to serve it immediately.  we will put this in the create event, which is defined by :meth:`sge.Object.event_create`.
+When the ball is created, we want to serve it immediately.  we will put this in the create event, which is defined by :meth:`sge.dsp.Object.event_create`.
 The create event happens whenever the object is created in the room.
 This is the create event of :class:`Ball`::

     def event_create(self):